umairakram687/umair687/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Abdul Mateen</h1>
 <p align="center">
 I'm a final year student pursuing Bachelors's in Computer Science from NCBA&E. I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve real-life problems.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Full stack Development and working on Machine Learning.
+I'm currently into Data Science  and working on Machine Learning.
 </p>